dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/interrelationship-diagrams.md

 Question: What is a crucial step in creating an Interrelationship Diagram?
 A: Determining the annual budget allocations for departments.
 B: Listing all potential causes and effects related to the problem.
-C: Planning marketing strategies and advertising campaigns.
+C: Planning marketing strategies and advertising campaigns for the project.
 D: Organizing team-building and employee training programs.
 Answer: B
 Explanation: A crucial step in creating an Interrelationship Diagram is to list all potential causes and effects related to the problem.

 Question: What limitation should be acknowledged when using Interrelationship Diagrams?
-A: They are only effective for small-scale, local projects.
+A: They are only effective for small-scale, local projects and not for large-scale, international projects.
 B: They are not exhaustive in identifying all root causes of a problem.
 C: Suitable exclusively for the technology and software sectors.
 D: Can only be used for customer service and relationship management.